Skip to Main Content

 Tests to diagnose multiple sclerosis include:

 There is no known cure for multiple sclerosis at this time.
-However, there are therapies that may slow the disease.
+But, there are treatments that may slow the disease.
 The goal of treatment is to control symptoms and help you maintain a normal quality of life.

 The following may also be helpful for people with MS:

 The outcome varies, and is hard to predict.
 Although the disorder is chronic and incurable, life expectancy can be normal or almost normal.
-Most people with MS continue to walk and function at work with minimal disability for 20 or more years.
+Most people with MS are active and function at work with little disability.

 The following typically have the best outlook: